|Group:||Pocketsize Journal Swappers|

 Google Images has plenty of journal art to drool over.
 But you may also write a short story, a poem, or whatever you may like.
 Let your creative juices flow, so to speak.

-I am increasing the frequency of these swaps.
-Originally there were 6 weeks in between the send deadline of one swap and the sign up deadline of the next.
-At this rate it could take quite some time before any journal gets properly filled.
-From now on I am going to try to decrease the intervals to 4 weeks.
-They may deviate a little here and there, because you never know what life may bring in the future, but this is my aim.
+I am going to try to keep 3-4 weeks in between send deadlines and sign up deadlines.
+They may deviate a little here and there.
 Also, you'll now have 2 weeks (instead of 3) to fill your two pages and send the journal out.
-If you're worried about not being able to participate in the follow-up swap because you haven't received the journal (yet), please do read on.
+If you're worried about not being able to participate in the follow-up swap because you haven't received the journal read the above.

 Communicate & be available